At least 7 killed in firing incidents in KP’s Kurram: police

 Condemnations

+The president said he hoped that the “suspects will be arrested soon and punished according to the law”.

+He offered prayers for the slain individuals and extended condolences to their heirs.

-PPP co-chairperson and former president Asif Ali Zardari condemned the attacks, terming the “killing of on-duty teachers” an act of “terrorism”.
+PPP co-chairperson and former president Asif Ali Zardari also condemned the firing incidents, terming the “killing of on-duty teachers” an act of “terrorism”.

 A statement shared on the PPP’s official Twitter quoted him as saying that the perpetrators of the attack should be taken to task.